Aarthi-14/HR_Attrition_Analysis-PowerBI/README.md

 ### Workforce Analysis

-This dashboard presents a comprehensive view of overall attrition trends.
+This page presents a comprehensive view of Workforce.
-- By establishing a relation, with Attrition Rates to various metrics such as Average Monthly Salary, Average Monthly Rate, Average Training times last year and Average Work-Life Balance gives key valuable Insights that leads to higher Attrition Rates.
+- By establishing a relation, with Attrition Rates to various metrics such as Average Monthly Salary, Average Monthly Rate, Average Training times last year  gives key valuable Insights that leads to higher Attrition Rates.
 - Users can Interact with any Visualization by using slicers for Gender/Department/Job Role.Implemented Slicers for filtering insights by Attrition, Department, Gender, and Job Role.

 ![workforce analysis](https://github.com/user-attachments/assets/596e2e18-240c-4e3d-a028-9fc76cc6678d)